compound-finance/comet/README.md

 **[CometConfiguration.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometConfiguration.sol)** - Contract that defines the configuration structs passed into the constructors for `Comet.sol` and `CometExt.sol`.

-**[CometMath.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometMath.sol)** - Contract that math functions that are used throughout the Comet codebase.
+**[CometMath.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometMath.sol)** - Contract that defines math functions that are used throughout the Comet codebase.

+**[CometFactory.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometFactory.sol)** - Contract that inherits `CometConfiguration.sol` and is used to deploy new versions of `Comet.sol`.
+This contract will mainly be called by the Configurator during the governance upgrade process.

+## Configurator contracts

+**[Configurator.sol](https://github.com/compound-finance/comet/blob/main/contracts/Configurator.sol)** - Contract that inherits `ConfiguratorStorage.sol` and implements Configurator, the contract that manages the configuration and deploys new implementations of Comet.

+**[ConfiguratorStorage.sol](https://github.com/compound-finance/comet/blob/main/contracts/ConfiguratorStorage.sol)** - Contract that inherits `CometConfiguration.sol` and defines the storage variables for `Configurator.sol`.

+## Supplementary contracts

+**[Bulker.sol](https://github.com/compound-finance/comet/blob/main/contracts/Bulker.sol)** - Contract that allows multiple Comet functions to be called in a single transaction.

+**[CometRewards.sol](https://github.com/compound-finance/comet/blob/main/contracts/CometRewards.sol)** - Contract that allows Comet users to claim rewards based on their protocol participation.

 ## Vendor contracts